tstohn/ESGI.documentation/_docs/getting-started.md

 ## Getting the Tool

-The tool can either be downloaded or build from scratch
+The tool can either be downloaded or build from scratch.

 ### Download Tool